 The Contained Firing Facility at Site 300 is a containment chamber with a unique combination of capabilities including laser velocimetry, wide-angle flash radiography, pin-dome measurements, and high-speed photography.
 "Core punch" flash radiography experiments in LLNL's flash x-ray (FXR) facility play a crucial role in understanding the performance of nuclear weapons.
 This suite of diagnostics, coupled with the capacity to handle large-scale experiments with full containment of hazardous materials, combines capabilities available nowhere else.
-Managed by WCI's Primary Nuclear Design Program, the Contained Firing Facility is a key component of NNSA's national hydrotest strategy.
+Managed by WCI's Weapon Physics and Design Program, the Contained Firing Facility is a key component of NNSA's national hydrotest strategy.

 Watch the movie about CFF at Site 300.